karchkha/ml_tf_inferencer/Vsual studio files/README.md

 Here are the steps to get Visual studio project running

-1. Download and put MAX/SDK into MAX packages filder.
+1. Download and put MAX/SDK into MAX packages folder.
 	I used latest verision.

 2. take from folder "visual studio files" folder "ml_tf_inferencer" and put in in the MAX/SDK sourse files directory. for me it was - ..\Max 8\Packages\max-sdk-main\source\advanced\